We’re doing everything we can to ensure you can visit safely!

 Please follow the direction of the car park team, and park with other zoo visitors when accessing this area.

 Will I be able to book a buggy, wheel chair or mobility scooter?

-Yes.
-These items can be booked with our team, once you’ve booked your tickets by emailing email@example.com Please put ‘Mobility’ as the title of your email.
+Wheelchairs and mobility scooters can be booked with our team, once you’ve booked your tickets by emailing email@example.com Please put ‘Mobility’ as the title of your email.
 Please note these are subject to availability and booking is essential.
 We currently have a limited number available due to the new safety measures we have in place therefore we recommend booking early.
 We only have a small team working therefore it may take us a little longer than usual to get back to you.
 Thanks for bearing with us.

 Will car parking change?

 You’ll still be able to park free of charge at the zoo, as normal.
 We’ll be asking that visitors please respect social distancing measures when leaving and returning to their vehicles.
-We ask visitors to be aware of those around them, and in order to maintain social distancing, it may be beneficial to wait in your vehicle to help our team manage the number of visitors approaching the zoo entrance at one time.
+We ask visitors to be aware of those around them, and in order to maintain social distancing, it may be beneficial to wait in your vehicle till those around you have left the area.

 Where do I find hand-washing facilities?